andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/05-oslo_nature.md

 This must be what a tornado feels like.

-Once we've had our fill of the views and the Aass I strap on my (Sondre's brother's) gear and point my (Sondre's brother's) skis downhill.
+Once we've had our fill of the views and the Aass I strap on my (Sondre's brother's) gear and  we point our skis downhill.

 My boots don't fit

 My skis feel weird

-the snow is sloppy,
+The snow is sloppy

-My jacket does not belong on a ski hill

-It's wonderful.

-I'm skiing in May.
-In Norway.
+All of which is to say, *I'm having a wonderful time*

+It's skiing...
+In May...
+In Norway...

 What the hell do I have to complain about?

+I reckon if Dante Alighieri wasn't such a fuckin square he probably would have filled one of his celestial spheres of heaven with shreddin' the gnar in Norway.

+Loser.

+So if you're not the deductive type I'll let you in on a little secret: I have nearly zero proficiency when it comes to the Norwegian language.
+As a result I imagine that the word "Gaustatoppen," when regarded from my position atop its summit, must translate to "Larry David's cranium."
+It's a completely bald dome surrounded by flecks of foliage.
+Have another look.

+Here's a bonus secret: I'm probably the only person who thinks I'm funny.